 The Post Secondary Enrollment Act permits eligible high school students to take and receive college credit for courses at any public, private or community college.
-Students in grades 11-12 who are proficient on District assessments are eligible to receive college credits that can also be applied toward graduation requirements in the District.
-Cost for tuition, textbooks, materials and fees will be reimbursed for each course.
+Students in grades 11-12, or students in grades 9-10 and identified for ELP, who are proficient on District assessments are eligible to receive college credits that can also be applied toward graduation requirements in the District, Cost for tuition, textbooks, materials and fees will be reimbursed for each course.

-- Students must be proficient on the lowa Assessments. - Students must be in grades 11-12 and enrolled in the District.
+- Students must be proficient on the Iowa Statewide Assessment of Student Progress (ISASP). - Students must be in grades 11-12, or be in grades 9-10 and identified for ELP, and enrolled in the District.
 Some post secondary institutions have grade point and test score requirements.
 Juniors wishing to take a post-secondary course during the regular school day must receive permission from their counselor and administration. - Students will not be permitted to enroll in a post secondary course when a comparable course is offered at one of our high schools.
 The administration reserves the right to determine the acceptability of courses as provided under this act. - Students may enroll in no more than 11 college credit hours per semester. - Students will be granted 1 high school credit for every 3 hours of college credit earned.
-Grades and credits earned will be recorded on the individual's transcript and will be included in the cumulative grade point average. - The student will be responsible for furnishing transportation to and from the eligible postsecondary institution. - Please refer to the Iowa Department of Education's current "Post Secondary Enrollment Options Handbook" for all program requirements.
+Grades and credits earned will be recorded on the individual's transcript and will be included in the cumulative grade point average. - The student will be responsible for furnishing transportation to and from the eligible postsecondary institution. - Please visit the Senior Year Plus page on the Iowa Department of Education website for all program requirements.